The challenge

 “It’s a shame that popularity and importance don’t equal effectiveness.”

-As a specialist sales transformation and sales enablement performance consultancy, we focus on the end-to-end sales journey and what it takes to make each stage a habit.
+As a specialist sales transformation and sales enablement consultancy, we focus on the end-to-end sales journey and what it takes to make each stage a habit.

 It’s clear that the challenge is complex: compensation plans need to not only reflect their industry sector (with associated compensation benchmarks) and offerings (with varying sales cycles), they also need to take into account the company situation (start-up to mature) and be effective for a range of different performance levels.
 Best practice sales compensation plans should also support effective onboarding and have the flexibility to cope with special/temporary assignments.